Cory Schlesinger: Career statistics

-Career After Football
+Career after football

-Schlesinger is a teacher at Allen Park High School in Allen Park Michigan.
+Schlesinger is a teacher at Allen Park High School in Allen Park, Michigan.

 Personal life

 While in high school, Schlesinger drove in demolition derbies for three years.
 He completed a degree in industrial technology education at the University of Nebraska–Lincoln and spent parts of the 1995–1997 off-seasons as a student teacher at Park Middle School in Lincoln, Nebraska and taught at his alma mater during the 1998–1999 off-seasons.
 Since 2008, he has been a computer-aided design and drafting teacher at Allen Park High School in Allen Park, Michigan.

 He and his wife have two daughters.